astrolytics-io/nucleus-analytics/README.md

 ### Errors

-Nucleus will by default report all `uncaughtException` and `unhandledRejection`.
+Nucleus will by default report all `uncaughtException`, `unhandledRejection` and crashes using Electron's crash reporter.

 If you'd like to act on these errors, for example show them to your user, quit the app or reload it, you can define an onError function, which will be called on errors happening on the respective process.